 While the dura mater surrounding the brain contains two layers, the spinal dura contains only one layer.
 It assists in a variety of roles, including:

 - Carrying blood from the brain back to the heart

 - Supporting the dural sinuses, or the channels found between the dura mater and the brain

 The spinal dura mater also forms tubes, or sleeves, that envelop the nerve roots as they exit the spinal column.
 Any pressure or damage to the spinal dura can, in turn, affect the spinal nerve roots.

 To exit the spinal column, nerve roots go through the foramina – or the open spaces between intervertebral discs – and then the nerves travel to various areas in the body.
 As it passes through a foramen, a spinal nerve root becomes particularly vulnerable to pressure if the foramen is narrowed by a spinal condition, such as a herniated disc or bone spur.

 Once a physician has diagnosed you with an issue that’s causing pressure on your spinal nerve roots, he or she may recommend physical therapy, steroidal injections or pain medication.
-If these traditional treatments prove ineffective, contact the award-winning surgeons at Laser Spine Institute for the chance to live your life without back and neck pain.
-The experts at Laser Spine Institute will review your MRI or CT scan for free to determine if our revolutionary procedures are appropriate for your condition.
+If these traditional treatments prove ineffective, contact us at Laser Spine Institute for the chance to live your life without back and neck pain.